stevensolleder/QuickGoogleKeep/README.md

 <br>

 ## Testing
-The application was tested manually on the operating system macOS.
+The plugin was tested manually on the operating system macOS.
 I could not find any bugs, but there still may be some.
 <br><br>

 ## Get in contact